What is The Danbury Barbastelle Project ?

 How can I get involved ?

-To achieve its objectives, the project will implement a phased approach using a variety of survey methodologies some of which will be carried out under licence such as trapping and endoscope surveys.
+To achieve its objectives, the project will implement a phased approach using a variety of survey methodologies some of which will be carried out under licence such as endoscope surveys, bat box checks, ringing, trapping and radio tracking.